UK’s best fire pits both large and small tested for heat and design April 2021

 here we have provided some extra things to consider when looking for the best fire pit.
 We hope it helps.

 The type of material the fire pit is made from should be very high up on the things you need to know about a product before considering it an option.
+Heavy duty materials like cast iron are much better a mild steel which will result in serious lifespan increase if you do payout the money for a nice quality off the bat.
 Here is a short breakdown of the most common materials used for fire pits:

 Cast iron has been used for centuries for all sorts of things, and fire pits is one of them.
-This material is quite heavy but has a great thermal properties, and is also very resistant to rust, and this makes it an ideal choice for a fire pit.
+This material is quite heavy but has a great thermal properties, and is also very resistant to rust, and this makes it an ideal choice for a fire pit and the best fire pits like the Harbour Housewares Cast Iron Fire Pit are made from this material.

 Cast iron fire pits are usually more expensive than some other materials, but they do tend to last a long time.